nhandelman1/nhandelman1.github.io/software_dev.md

 ## C++

 Through 2013, I was about as experienced with C++ as I was with Java, enough so that I taught it to students as an assistant.
 I've only used it on a few small class projects since then though.
 It is widely used in quantitative finance and would certainly be a great skill for me to have, but I've decided to focus on Python.
+Recently I've had exposure through work to C++, updating existing code and developing a small MFC application.

+## Wolfram Mathematica

+Before coming to Stony Brook, I was aware of Wolfram Alpha but not Wolfram's underlying technology.
+So, I was a bit unprepared when Mathematica showed up in Dr. Frey's Foundations of Quantitative Finance class in Fall 2018.
+The learning curve was steep, but after working with it for 2 years through school and work at FQS, I've become comfortable with it.

+Versions and technology: Mathematica (11, 12), notebook, optimization, UI elements, financial computation, web scraping

 ## Others

 These are languages or software I've studied or worked with in the past, but would consider my experience or current familiarity very much entry level at best.

 * Matlab/Octave: Used on small numerical methods and probability distribution related projects within the past few years.
-* R: Used on a few simple time series analysis projects for school in the past 2 years.
 * MT5/MQL5: Worked on a forex trading project with a local trader from Oct 2018 - Nov 2018
 * Excel: Fairly simple financial applications for school over the years.
 Worked with Excel Solver for Optimization.
 Honestly, never used a pivot table though.
 * VBA/Access: In 2011, wrote a small VBA/Access project to mimic a checking account as a personal project.
 * Minitab: One semester of statistical analysis in school, for uses ranging from one sample tests, to multiple regression and diagnostics, to non parametric methods.
 * Javascript: Used partially in the MathFax project.
 It was also interspersed (much less than 1%) among the GWT Java software at CSpire.
 * PHP: Primary language of the MathFax project.
 I worked with it at the end of that project's development.
 * COBOL: Studied for a few weeks during my Bachelor's degree out of personal interest.